-- November 2010 PGE received acknowledgement of IRP originally filed in November 2009 - OPUC directed PGE to file its next IRP no later than November 2012 and to: - Include a updated cost benefit analysis of Cascade Crossing - Provide information regarding ability of customers to respond to high demand periods of curtailing use - Consider potential savings from operating distribution system in lower portion of acceptable voltage ranges - Address cost and impacts of integrating variable wind generation into PGE's system - Evaluate use of unbundled Renewable Energy Credits (RECs) to meeting RPS requirements - Evaluate alternatives to physical compliance with RPS requirements
+- November 2010 PGE received acknowledgement of IRP originally filed in November 2009 - OPUC directed PGE to file its next IRP no later than November 2012 and to: - Include a updated cost benefit analysis of Cascade Crossing - Provide information regarding the ability of customers to respond to high demand periods by curtailing use - Consider potential savings from operating distribution system in lower portion of acceptable voltage ranges - Address cost and impacts of integrating variable wind generation into PGE's system. - Evaluate alternatives to physical compliance with RES requirements, such as the use of Renewable Energy Credits

-- Resource requirements include expansion of energy efficiency, additional renewable resources, purchase power agreements and new facilities to meet energy and capacity needs.
+- Resource requirements include expansion of energy efficiency, additional renewable resources, purchased power agreements and new facilities to meet energy and capacity needs.

 - Potential capital projects:

 - Flexible peaking supply

 - Renewable resources

 - Baseload combined cycle combustion turbine

 - Emission controls & retrofit at Boardman

 - Cascade Crossing Transmission Project

-PGE plans to conduct three "Request For Proposals" (RFPs) in 2011 and expects to bid into each RFP with its own self-build project
+PGE plans to conduct three "Request For Proposals" (RFPs) and expects to bid into each RFP with its own self-build option